She's So Lovely

-She's So Lovely is a 1997 American romantic drama film directed by Nick Cassavetes, written by John Cassavetes.
-At the time of its release, it received special attention because, eight years after his death, it was the first (and still only) posthumous film to feature previously unreleased material from John Cassavetes.

-The film stars Sean Penn and John Travolta as the respective men who bid for the affection of Maureen Murphy Quinn (Robin Wright).
+She's So Lovely is a 1997 American romantic drama film written by John Cassavetes and directed by his son Nick Cassavetes.
+At the time of its release, it received special attention because, eight years after his death, it was the first (and still only) film to feature previously unreleased material from John Cassavetes.
+The film stars Sean Penn and John Travolta as two men who bid for the affection of Maureen Murphy Quinn (Robin Wright).
 Harry Dean Stanton co-stars as a friend of Penn's character, and James Gandolfini plays the abusive neighbor.

 Plot

 Eddie Quinn's unruly wife Maureen drinks and smokes to excess, even though she is pregnant.
 Eddie has troubles of his own, disappearing for days at a time.
 When she is physically and sexually assaulted by Kiefer, a neighbor, it is more than Eddie can handle.
 He shoots someone and lands in a psychiatric hospital.

 Ten years go by.
 Eddie finally returns, only to find Maureen is now a clean, sober, solid citizen, married to a new man, Joey, and a mother of three children, one of whom is Eddie's own daughter.
 Eddie's return complicates and endangers all of their lives.